… are always strong, beautiful women!

 When it comes to creating each of them I always ask myself what it is about them that would make me a mere male, sit up and take notice.
-It is true to say that with each principle female character that I have created over the years, while writing about them, inevitably I always fall head over heels in love with the idea of them, even now, a few days into the beginning of my seventh decade.
-There I go bearing my soul to you…
+It is true to say that with each principle female character that I have created over the years, while writing about them, inevitably I always fall head over heels in love with the idea of them, even now, a few days into the beginning of my seventy fourth year.
+There I go bearing my soul to you, once qgain…

 By now the more astute among you will have deduced that I adore any and all women exhibiting all of the above qualities, even if I have never actually been lucky enough to share my life with one.

 Remember, no matter the age of the writer, we’re all still human.
 By that I mean that specific characters we create, we absolutely want to get to know, even though they’re only in a story.
 The beautiful Céleste was the latest in a long line of leading ladies who I was privileged to spend time with – lucky, lucky me… 😉